-The Collaborative Committee will be responsible for setting the prioritised sub-catchments.
+The Collaborative Committee will be responsible for setting the prioritised sub-catchments, or smaller geographic areas if they deem it appropriate.
 This process will be informed by:

-- Section 4 of the Wet Weather Overflows from the Hutt Valley and Wainuiomata Wastewater Networks: Application for Resource Consents and Assessment of Environmental Effects, Part 2 Report. - 2.
-Cultural Impact Report: Hutt Valley Wastewater Overflows Consenting Te Awa Kairangi / Hutt & the Wainuiomata Rivers and their tributaries, Raukura Consultants. - 3.
+- 1. Section 4 of the Wet Weather Overflows from Porirua and Wellington (northern suburbs) Wastewater Networks: Application for Resource Consents and Assessment of Environmental Effects, Part 2 Report. - 2.
+Mātauranga provided by Mana Whenua. - 3.
 Wastewater Network Overflow Objective c.
 The reduction of wet weather overflows is prioritised in sub-catchments where the overflows are having an adverse effect on Mana Whenua sites of significance. - 4.
 Modelling updates. - 5.
 Investment opportunities. - 6.
 Sequencing to ensure that the containment standard is achieved in all sub-catchments by the expiry of the consent. - 7.
 Feedback from engagement on the preparation of the Strategic Reduction Plan from the global engagement group, the consent holders, asset owners, asset investors and mana whenua. - 8.
-Works that will benefit more than one sub-catchment - 9.
+Works that will benefit more than one sub-catchment. - 9.
 Programmed and funded wastewater and stormwater network improvement works and initiatives, including wastewater treatment plant capacity upgrades, or timing and development of stormwater catchment management plans. - 10.
 Growth locations. - 11.
 Schedules C, F and H of the Natural Resources Plan. - 12.
 Any other relevant information